EnigmaCurry/homelab/README.md

  * Check the demo app is running, and that SSL is working properly.
 In your browser to go to https://atc.app.example.com

+## Administration

+To recap, homelab does the following:

+ - System services are deployed as docker containers.
+Each container is described in an individual Ansible playbook found in /var/lib/homelab/playbooks.
+The main playbook is in /var/lib/homelab/site.yml.

+ - Container config files are in /etc/homelab

+ - Each docker container is wrapped as a systemd service.
+The name of each systemd service uses the docker container name, and appends '_container' to the end.
+For instance, the traefik docker container is called 'traefik', therefore the systemd container name is 'traefik_container'.

+ - Ansible is not installed on the host system.
+Ansible is run from a docker container that has ssh keys to the host system.
+The host has access to a wrapper script that will invoke ansible from this
+   container: /var/lib/homelab/atomic/atomic-playbook.sh

+## Running a playbook

+Once the system is running, ansible can be re-run to deploy any changes you've made to containers or homelab code.

+To run all the playbooks:

+    /var/lib/homelab/atomic/atomic-playbook.sh site.yml

+To run a single playbook:

+    /var/lib/homelab/atomic/atomic-playbook.sh playbooks/traefik.yml

+**Note: The playbook argument to atomic-playbook is a _relative_ path to /var/lib/homelab, mounted inside the container.
+Don't specify an absolute path for the argument when using the wrapper.**

+## Container maintennce

+You can check if a container is running using the normal docker functions:

+    docker ps -a

+However, don't start or stop containers manually, instead use systemd.
+If you try to stop a container with just docker commands, the container will be restarted automatically by systemd.

+### Stop a container service

+    systemctl stop traefik_container

+Note: The systemd container is named 'traefik_container', the docker container is just called 'traefik'

+### Start a container service

+    systemctl start traefik_container

+### View container status

+    systemctl status traefik_container

+### Prevent a container from starting on boot:

+    systemctl disable traefik_container

+### Enable a container to start on boot:

+    systemctl enable traefik_container

+### View container logs

+    systemctl logs traefik_container

+This contains historical logs from prior runs as well.
+If you want to just see the current logs, use docker:

+    docker logs traefik_container